 Surf schools usually offer lessons, either full day or half day, as well as an option of accommodation.
 These costs can range depending on where you are so be prepared to pay between £250-£550 for accommodation and lessons.
 This may or may not include food.
 Sometimes your package will have other activities such as day trips, yoga, language lessons and even photography lessons.

 What You Need

-Most surf schools will have full equipment hire for you, so if you are new to surfing, you don’t need to splash out on expensive equipment like surf boards and wetsuits.
+Most surf schools will have full equipment hire for you, so if you are new to surfing you don’t need to splash out on expensive equipment like surf boards and wetsuits.
 However, even as beginner it might be a good idea to invest in your own surfing gear after a short while, especially if you know you’ll be surfing frequently.
-This way you can get a board specifically to suit your specifications and you can take it with you wherever you go.
+This way you can get a board specifically to suit you and you can take it with you wherever you go.

 Get ready for some exciting spontaneous surfing trips!